TechpriestV/multimodal/README.md

 ### Board
 Done.
-Some design and recolouring perhaps?
+Some design changes and recolouring perhaps?

 ### UI
-Very basic.
 A very basic menu where you can choose between to play, read about the game or exit the application.
 When someone wins a "game over" objects appears with who won and if you want to play again.

 ### Game rules
-The first one to score 5 times wins.
 Should score be displayed in augumented reality, projected in the real world - or as currently implemented?

 ### SFX
 Done.
-Sound effects for winning, losing and game soundtrack are already in the game if we want to add those.
+Sound effects for winning, losing and game soundtrack are already in the game and pre-implemented if we want to add those.

 ---------